Spectral stability of small amplitude solitary waves of the Dirac equation with the Soler-type nonlinearity: Bifurcations from the origin

-The inclusion $\Lambda_0\in\sigma(\eubJ\eubK)$ immediately follows from Lemma~\ref{lemma-bounds}~\itref{lemma-bounds-1} which shows that if the sequence $\Lambda_j$ were to converge to a point away from $\sigma(\eubJ\eubK)$, then at most finitely many of $\bmPsi_j$ could be different from zero.
-Together with the results on the spectrum of $\eubJ\eubK$ (cf. Lemma~\ref{lemma-limit-system}), this proves Theorem~\ref{theorem-scaled-lambda}~\itref{theorem-scaled-lambda-1}.
+Lemma~\ref{linear-b-lemma-bounds}~\itref{linear-b-lemma-bounds-1} shows that if the sequence $\Lambda_j$ converges to a point $\Lambda_0$ which were away from $\sigma(\eubJ\eubK)$, then at most finitely many of $\bmPsi_j$ could be different from zero.
+Therefore, there is the inclusion